digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-instrument-swap.rst

 - :ref:`InterestRate.Factory <module-daml-finance-instrument-swap-interestrate-factory-62092>`:
   Factory implementation to instantiate interest rate swaps

-Check out the tutorial on
+Check out the page on
-:doc:`How to use the Swap extension package <../../instruments/swap-extension>` for a description of how to use the swap extension in practice.
+:doc:`How to use the Swap Instrument packages <../../instruments/swap-instrument>` for a description of how to use these instruments in practice.

 Changelog
 *********